 Request meeting notes or recordings

 To catch up on the discussion and stay informed about important decisions and updates, consider requesting meeting notes or recordings from the organizer or a team member who attended the meeting.
-This will help you understand the key takeaways and ensure that you are up-to-date with any developments or action items arising from the meeting and prepare for the next meeting and future meetings.
+Ask for a summary of the key points discussed to confirm you are up-to-date with the main discussion points and any action items.
+This will help you understand the key takeaways and ensure that you are up-to-date with any developments or action items arising from the meeting, and prepare for the next meeting and future meetings.

 Staying informed despite your absence is essential in maintaining a good impression and demonstrating your commitment to the team.